 We sometimes walked over to Camana Bay and hung out a while in the hammocks out on their little island where people leave their boats.

 We also went to the movies over there.
 On our birthday, I went with J and several other ladies to see Girls Trip, which left the more delicate of us scarred. hahahaha!

 Up on the observation tower

-The blue roofs in the upper left were our condos.
+The blue roofs in the upper left mark our condo.

-They had just finished a walkover to the shopping area, it was about a 5 minute walk!
+They had just finished a walkover ramp to the shopping area, it was about a 5-minute walk!

 View from the hammock!

 We all went to Rum Point to swim and watch the sunset.

 First, we played tourists at a little cement critter park a local man created and allows people to wander through.

 Then we sat and enjoyed ourselves at the beach while before heading out to swim.